For Applicants | Focus Areas | Cambodia/ Investigator Development Awards: Multiple Sectors|

 - A comparative study on the concentration/levels of pesticide trace elements found in fish species inside the Community Fish Refuges (CFRs) and outside CFRs and the extent to which this poses an unintended risk to health of consumers

-- Implementation research projects that promote uptake and adoption of known agricultural innovations (such as those produced by USAID-funded Innovation Labs) through targeted field research and user-centered market analysis
+- Implementation research projects that promote uptake and adoption of known agricultural innovations (such as those produced by USAID-funded Innovation Labs) or food security research, through targeted field research and user-centered market analysis

 - Innovative approaches to promoting greater civil society participation in the administration and monitoring of land, forests, and protected areas, including the promotion of community rights to manage these resources